BBC-Data-Unit/unduly-lenient-sentences/README.md

 > About a third of all requests, 1,148, were dismissed outright because the crimes committed were not eligible for review - something critics say has to change.

+The department had to re-release the 2016 data after some errors, so we had to combine two datasets (the one that is publicly available for that year, plus the revised FOI).
+There were also 30 sentences removed to avoid duplication.

 ## Get the data

 * Attorney General's Office: [Outcome of unduly lenient sentence referrals](https://www.gov.uk/government/statistical-data-sets/outcome-of-unduly-lenient-sentence-referrals)
 * ONS: [Crime in England and Wales: Appendix tables](https://www.ons.gov.uk/peoplepopulationandcommunity/crimeandjustice/datasets/crimeinenglandandwalesappendixtables) - used for categorising crimes
+* Data from FOI, including analysis and cleaning: [XLS](https://github.com/BBC-Data-Unit/unduly-lenient-sentences/blob/master/ULS%20FINAL%20-%20June%202019.xlsx)

 ## Quotes and interviews